 \section{ShieldNN Evaluation}

 We conduct a series of experiments to evaluate ShieldNN's performance when applied to unsafe RL controllers.
 The CARLA Simulator~\cite{Dosovitskiy17} is used as our RL environment, and we consider an RL agent whose goal is to drive a simulated vehicle while avoiding the obstacles in the environment.
-The video recordings and other details of the experiments can be found \href{https://github.com/shieldNN/shieldNN2020}{here}.
-The goals of the experiments are to assess the following: \begin{enumerate} \item The effect of ShieldNN when applied during RL training (Experiment 1) in terms of the average collected reward, obstacle avoidance, etc. \item The safety of the RL agent when ShieldNN is applied after training (Experiment 2). \item The robustness of ShieldNN when applied in a different environment than that used in training (Experiment 3). \end{enumerate}
+The goals of the experiments are to assess the following: \begin{enumerate} \item The safety of the RL agent when ShieldNN is applied after training (Experiment 1). \item The robustness of ShieldNN when applied in a different environment than that used in training (Experiment 2). \item The effect of applying SOSA and MOSA aproaches on the RL agent in case of having an environment with multiple obstacles in terms of safety (Experiment 3). \end{enumerate}

 \textbf{RL Task:} The RL task is to drive a simulated four-wheeled vehicle from point A to point B on a curved road that is populated with obstacles.
 The obstacles are static CARLA pedestrian actors randomly spawned at different locations between the two points.
 We define unsafe states as those in which the vehicle hits an obstacle.
 As ShieldNN is designed for obstacle avoidance, we do not consider the states when the vehicle hits the sides of the roads to be unsafe with respect to ShieldNN.
 Technical details and graphical representations are included in the Supplementary Materials.